Are you ready to discover your college program?

-A Ph.D. in data science gives students deep knowledge of programming, statistics, data analysis, machine learning, and artificial intelligence.
-The degree combines course requirements in data science and related fields with practical experience and a dissertation.
-Like other doctoral programs, this degree emphasizes original research, particularly in pure theory, applied theory, and the techniques and tools of data science.
+A Ph.D. in data science gives students a deep understanding of programming, statistics, data analysis, machine learning, and artificial intelligence.
+The degree combines data science course requirements with practical experience and a dissertation.
+This degree emphasizes original research, theory, application, and industry tools like other doctoral programs.

-Graduates from online doctoral degree programs in data science can work as researchers, college professors, and senior data scientists.
-They may build new products, lead research teams, reinvent tools, or craft new applications for existing knowledge.
+Graduates of doctoral programs in data science can work as researchers, college professors, and senior data scientists.
+They may build new products, lead research teams, and create tools or new applications.

-The Bureau of Labor Statistics projects computer and information technology occupations to grow by 12% between 2018 and 2028, amounting to more than 546,000 jobs.
-These professionals earn a median annual salary of $88,240.
+The Bureau of Labor Statistics (BLS) projects computer and information technology occupations to grow by 13% between 2020 and 2030, amounting to 667,600 jobs.
+These tech professionals earned a median annual salary of $91,250 in 2020.

 Top Online Programs